pbuehler/documentation/docs/tutorials/creatingTables.md

 <a name="declareTables"></a>
 ### Declaration of tables

-The first step in creating a table in O2 is to to declare it, hence specify its name, some additional parameters, and it's basic component, the columns.
+The first step in creating a table in O2 is to to declare it, hence specify its name, some additional parameters, and it's basic components, the columns.

 The O2 framework provides a few methods to declare tables in analysis tasks.
 See the list below.
 Click on the titles to display information about the arguments and the resulting tables.

 All methods have a `Name` and `Description` argument.
 The argument Name is used to define the type of the table which is `o2::aod::Name`.
 The Description argument is a string which is used within the framework to identify the table.
 It has a maximum length of 16 characters.
+Origin has to be set to "AOD".

 <div>